Creating a Video-Wall with Yodeck

 I. Troubleshooting

-Video playback does not start on the Video Wall, while I can see it working on the “Master” Yodeck Player
+Video playback does not start on the video wall, but I can see it working on the “Master” Yodeck Player.

-You need to have a video with an audio track working on the “Master” Yodeck Player to start playback for the other Yodeck Players.
+To start playback for the other Yodeck Players, you need a video with an audio track working on the “Master” Yodeck Player.
 We are working on this restriction, which will be removed in future releases.

-The assigned media on the Master player does not have sound
+The assigned media on the Master player does not have a sound

-When using LKV, there is a small limitation.
+There is a small limitation when using LKV.
 The input of the LKV should have sound; otherwise, the player cannot playback the stream.
 This is the default behavior of the LKV hardware.

-If the assigned media on your Master player does not have sound, for example, an image, you have to Mute ALL the slave players (from the Monitor settings in the Sound/DisplayTab) to overcome the limitation of the LKV.
+If the assigned media on your Master player does not have sound, for example, an image, you have to Mute ALL the slave players (from the Screen settings in the Sound/DisplayTab) to overcome the LKV’s limitation.

 Yodeck Sound Configuration